Ipicky22/pp-baratie/README.md

 It **MUST** be possible to use operators pack and unpack on this type to serialize or to unserialize data

 You **MUST** manage the follwing dishes:
-* Takoyaki: Contains, octopus and gruyere.
+* Takoyaki: Contains octopus and soja sauce.
 Baked in 1 sec * multiplier.
-* Katsudon: Contains rice, pork, gruyere, ham, mushrooms.Bakedin 2 secs * multiplier.
+* Katsudon: Contains rice, pork, eggs .Bakedin 2 secs * multiplier.
-* Udon: Contains noodle, pork, gruyere, steak.
+* Udon: Contains noodle, pork, eggs.
 Bakedin 2 secs * multiplier.
-* Ramen: Contains noodle, chicken, gruyere, steak.
+* Ramen: Contains noodle, chicken, eggs.
 Bakedin 2 secs * multiplier.
 * MatchaCookie: Contains dough, matcha, chocolate and chief love.
 Baked in 4 secs * multiplier.

 > You must ask yourself as early as possible how to represent time.
 This can save you lots oftime...